albar965/littlenavmap-manual/src/en/CUSTOMIZE.rst

    settings change.
 A backup will be created to save your user customizations

-   Add this version section to all new files.
+   Keep this version section in all files.
 Otherwise, *Little Navmap* might reset the content.

 Examples for backup files: ``little_navmap_mapstyle_backup_2.0.0.ini`` or ``little_navmap_mapstyle_backup.ini``.